When determining eligibility, assets and/or resources are generally placed in two categories:

 The first protection is known as the Protected Resource Amount (PRA).
 After countable resources are determined, the community spouse is entitled to keep and therefore protect:

-The act also provides for the community spouse to keep 100% of the couple's income up to $2,898 per month.
-However, there is no limit on the amount of income the community spouse can receive when all the applicant's income is applied to the cost of care.
+The act also provides for the community spouse to keep 100% of the couple's income up to $3,435 per month.
+However, there is no limit on the amount of income the community spouse can receive when the applicant's entire income is applied to the cost of care.

 Lastly, if an appeal to enhance the PRA is not feasible, a couple can simply convert any excess assets into an income for the community spouse.
-This is accomplished by using what is known as a qualified pension or immediate annuity.
-Since there is no maximum on the amount of income the community spouse can receive, any amount of income generated by such a pension is protected for the community spouse.
+This is accomplished by using what is known as a Medicaid compliant annuity.
+Since there is no maximum on the amount of income the community spouse can receive, any amount of income generated by a Medicaid compliant annuity is protected for the community spouse.
 This option is attractive to many due to most if not all of the couple's assets being preserved.

-WARNING - Such pensions or immediate annuities must meet specific requirements in order to qualify.
-Therefore, it is strongly recommended that you consult with a professional before proceeding.
+WARNING - Such Medicaid compliant annuities must meet specific requirements in order to qualify.
+Therefore, it is strongly recommended that you consult with The Law Offices of Michele Audet, P.C. before proceeding.

-Finally, if you, or anyone you care about, are likely to need long-term care in the future, we encourage you to seek guidance by a qualified professional.
+Finally, if you, or anyone you care about, are likely to need long-term care in the future, we encourage you to seek guidance from the Law Offices of Michele Audet, P.C.
+Medicaid Counseling Services.
 Mistakes and costly denials can be avoided by taking proper steps to prepare before applying for assistance.